qcif/httpie-oauth1/README.rst

 Secrets file
 ------------

-The first line suitable line in the secrets file will be either the *client secret*, or the *client secret* and the *resource owner secret* separated by a semicolon.
+The first suitable line in the secrets file will be either the *client secret*, or the *client secret* and the *resource owner secret* separated by a semicolon.

 When searching for the first suitable line, it ignores empty lines and lines with only whitespace.
 Lines starting with a hash ("#"), with